 It’s pretty simple to get to Flushing and Corona.
 Just take the 7 train.
 In Manhattan, 7 trains stop at 34th Street-Hudson Yards, Time Square-42nd Street, 42nd Street-Bryant Park and 42nd Street-Grand Central.

 Walking Through Flushing and Corona in Queens

-There’s a lot of things to do in Flushing and Corona.
+There’s a lot of things to do in Queens and visiting the neighborhoods, Flushing and Corona is one of them.
 Compared to other major neighborhoods in NYC, it’s still relatively unknown.
 However, it does seem like more people are becoming aware of the two neighborhoods.
 With Amazon setting up their newest headquarters in LIC, Flushing and Corona is bound to be gentrified.
 Queens in general is a special place, because it’s considered a melting pot.
 Here, you’ll find people from different backgrounds live in harmony such as the Chinese, Japanese, Indians, Mexicans, Italians and Greeks.
 People with different religious backgrounds, for the most part, mix very well here.
 In addition, Flushing is also known its own Chinatown, which is in no way inferior to Manhattan.
 It is even said that the Chinatown in Flushing is more authentic and it is also a lot bigger.

 Top 5 Things To Do in Flushing